 • Working lights

-Probably yes.
 Everything has an owner, no matter what it looks like.
 Many explorers are smooth as ninjas, and can easily sneak into places without being seen or heard.
-However, it can still be trespassing, and if the alarm goes off, the countdown begins, and it increases your risk of getting caught.
+However, it may still be trespassing, and if the alarm goes off, the countdown begins, and it increases your risk of getting caught.
 One idea might be to talk to the owner or someone in a nearby house, and simply explain what you want to do.

 Well, it has happened that the owner of the place showed up and fired shots at the explorers.
 People have also died because of their interest in taking the perfect photo.
 The causes have been different, but to explore an area that no one takes care of, always comes with risks.
 Even if the place is solid as a rock, there may still be other dangers.
 Instead of listing them all, I sum up with, Remember to always watch your back.